DimitriyKh/bash_tools/README.md

 ### bad_coll.sh
-It will simply join multiple MODIFY statements for one folder into single ALTER command Pre Requirements: get list of bad collations from mysql, see sql.tasks and loop_send_mysql_cmd.sh to how, store it to txt, format it with AWK and run bad_coll.sh
+It will simply join multiple MODIFY statements for one table into single ALTER command Pre Requirements: get list of bad collations from mysql, see sql.tasks and loop_send_mysql_cmd.sh to how, store it to txt, format it with AWK and run bad_coll.sh